Want to know which is the happiest country in the world? Here’s an updated list of the happiest countries in the world 2020.

 Unfortunately, not all countries are as happy as the happiest countries in the world.
 There is still a lot of misery, poverty, wars, and corruption around the world.

-South Sudan is the least happy country in the world 2019, which is perhaps not very shocking since there’s an on-going humanitarian crisis.
+Afghanistan and South Sudan are the least happy countries in the world 2020, which is perhaps not very shocking since there’s an on-going humanitarian crisis.
 The same goes for the Central African Republic, which is ranked as the poorest country in the world.

 However, there are some surprising countries in the bottom as well, such as Tanzania, Rwanda, and Botswana.
 The main reason for this is because of low scores on GDP per capita, social support, healthy life expectancy as well as freedom to make life choices.